ChrisKeefe/685Rust/notes.md

 ## General

 - fn main() is the universal entry-point for rust programs.
-- semicolons! (they indicate the end of an expression, as usual) Yay!
+- semicolons indicate the end of an expression, as usual.
+Yay!
 - `!` indicates a _macro_ is being called, not a function
+- 'binary crates' produce executables, while 'library crates' prodce ... libraries

 ## Style